djsudduth/wspr-reports/README.md

 `54   1877        WA5DJJ     [-18, -19, -18, -8, -12, -9, -8]   2.00   5.05      25.5  SW`
 `55   2088       W7WKR/K            [-27, -28, -25, -24, -25]   0.80   1.64       2.7   W`
 `56   2093         KG7YC  [-21, -20, -17, -21, -11, -22, -15]   0.71   4.02      16.1  SW`

+The last reports show slopes trending by direction from my callsign location.
+In other words, are the reports decreasing generally in a direction over the measured time period?
+In the example data below - clearly the most reports were from the W with an average positive slope possibly implying improving conditions to the west.
+Whereas, there may be decreasing conditions south (limited data).

+`  map                                                                                          slopes  snr trend`
+`3   S                                                   [0.0, -1.5, -1.29, -0.6, 0.0, 0.0, 0.0, 0.57]  -0.352500`
+`5  SW                                                                    [0.54, 1.64, 2.0, 0.71, 3.5]   1.678000`
+`6   W   [2.36, 0.8, 0.71, 0.7, 0.86, 1.5, 1.6, 0.31, 0.71, 0.0, 0.0, 0.1, 0.7, 0.86, 0.54, 1.21, 0.0]   0.762353`
+**note that averaging slopes of reception reports may be highly inaccurate due to distance and changing conditions**